The coronavirus BF.7 variant is of sublineage BA.5 and its full name is Omicron BA.126.96.36.199.

 This epidemic halted in 2003 and the virus is no longer circulating in humans but stays in bats.

 Coronavirus continues to present in nature and mutate itself and cause different zoonotic but human infections are less since the 2003 outbreak until 2019.

-The first case of Covid-19 (SARS-COV-2) was identified in Wuhan, China, and this disease rapidly spread throughout the whole world that leads to the covid-19 Pandemic.
+The first case of COVID-19 (SARS-COV-2) was identified in Wuhan, China, and this disease rapidly spread throughout the whole world leading to the COVID-19 pandemic.

-The world already faces 3 waves of Covid-19 due to different mutated strains like Alpha, beta, delta, and gamma variants of coronavirus and New covid-19 Variant BF.7 is on the door.
+The world already faces 3 waves of COVID-19 due to different mutated strains like Alpha, beta, delta, and gamma variants of coronavirus, and the new COVID-19 Variant BF.7 is on the door.

 What is Omicron BF.7

-Omicron BF.7 is a new mutated variant of Coronavirus in the sub-lineage of Omicron BA.184.108.40.206 which is more virulent, rapidly spreading, low incubation time, escapes the immune system, and quickly infects people.
+Omicron BF.7 is a new mutated variant of Coronavirus in the sub-lineage of Omicron BA.188.8.131.52 which is more virulent, rapidly spreading, has low incubation time, escapes the immune system, and quickly infects people.

 China is facing an attack of the Covid-19 BF.7 variant and experts say in this wave more than 60% population gets infected and the threat of more than 2 million people is estimated.

-Bf.7 variant comes to India a few months back with BA.5 and BA.2.75 but the infection is not severe as it does in China.
+Bf.7 variant came to India a few months back with BA.5 and BA.2.75 but the infection is not severe as it does in China.

-China work on a zero covid policy since the Pandemic vanished and this prevented development of herd immunity in the Chinese population so the coronavirus BF.7 variant that not causing any serious infection in countries like India become havoc in China.
+China has worked on a zero COVID policy since the Pandemic vanished and this prevented the development of herd immunity in the Chinese population so the coronavirus BF.7 variant that not causing any serious infection in countries like India has caused havoc in China.